SageGodzilla/Parking-timesheet-reminder/README.md

 # Timesheet Reminder Email Automation using TINES

 ## Overview
-This automation helps GVSU Parking Services maintain consistent timesheet submissions by automatically sending reminder emails on a biweekly schedule.
+This automation helps maintain consistent timesheet submissions by automatically sending reminder emails on a biweekly schedule.
 Using a single event transform, it combines time checking, scheduling logic, and email formatting.

 ## Technical Implementation